 Activities to develop phonological awareness.pdf (Phonological awareness is the ability to play with words and sounds.
 Children need to acquire these skills to succeed with phonics which is the basic for reading and writing).

-This page contains information from the various workshops that have been held over the year and information to help you support your child's learning.
+This page contains information from the various workshops that have been held and information to help you support your child's learning.

 If you have any questions please don't hesitate to ask one of us!

 (Miss Campling and Miss Chapman)